jonathas/jonathas.github.io/_posts/2019-01-27-rest-api-best-practices.md

 - Do not include unecessary data in the response.
 Don't expose more than you think needs exposing.
 If something is not needed for any client, then there's no need to expose it.

-- Stick to a low number of different status codes (a few of the most commonly used ones) instead of wanting to use all of them.

 ## Conclusion

 Building an API sometimes can be a complicated task, but if we follow best practices and if we are consistent and keep it simple, a lot of time can be saved and future headache avoided.